 We are so grateful to each of our amazing volunteers.
 There are over 150 individuals supporting our work in schools in Maidstone, Medway and Swale.
 Thanks to their dedication and enthusiasm we reach over 45,000 children and young people every year; with your help we can reach even more!

 There are many ways you can get involved with our work and whether you can spare an hour a week or an hour a fortnight, we’d love to have you on our team.

 You have the opportunity to change a young person’s life!
 The pupils that we work with are the most important people to us and we place value on each of them.
 We are dedicated to being positive role models and bringing messages of hope, love and acceptance to them as we seek to boost their

 Most of our volunteers are placed at a school within their local parish so you can be assured that your time commitment will be making a valuable difference to your immediate community.

 Whether it’s something to add to your university application, you’re considering a job change or you’re just looking to get more involved with your local community, volunteering with us is a great way to

 There are lots of ways to be a part of our work and some of these are outlined below.
 From time to time, we also need support at our events or for other one off school projects.
-However you want to get involved, we would love to hear from you!
-Please complete the enquiry form below and one of our team will be in contact within 2 weeks to talk you through the process in more detail.
+However you want to get involved, we would love to hear from you, so get in touch.
+Together, we can inspire the next generation to explore Christianity.

 Our programme of after school and lunch time clubs are a fun and informal opportunity to help primary school children explore the Christian faith and grow in their spiritual understanding.
 Each session usually involves craft activities, stories and games.

 Our Mentors work 1-2-1 with secondary school students using their own experiences and knowledge to help the young person work through challenges they might be facing.
 Together, they recognise and celebrate the mentee’s achievements developing a sense of positivity.